Google Pixel 10 — biggest rumors and what we want to see

 We’d also like to see Google offer meaningful advances to the charging speed.
 Currently the Pixel 9 Pro XL is the fastest of the current generation, topping out at 37W wired charging.
 Considering Google just started selling a 45W charging brick, we’d like to see all three Pixel 10 phones push closer to that figure.

-We’d also like to see faster wireless charging, courtesy of a 3rd generation Pixel Stand.
-Considering Google discontinued the 2nd generation wireless charger after the Pixel 9 launch, it’s currently much harder for Pixel owners to achieve maximum wireless charging speeds.
-A third generation Pixel Stand could fix that, and make some much-needed improvements in the process.
-Ideally this would come with Qi2 wireless charging, complete with a MagSafe-style magnetic ring, and wireless charging speeds that top 30W.
+We’d also like to see faster wireless charging, courtesy of a third generation Pixel Stand.
+Considering Google discontinued the second generation wireless charger after the Pixel 9 launch, it’s currently much harder for Pixel owners to achieve maximum wireless charging speeds.

 Google Pixel 10: Software and features

 The one thing we do know for sure about the Pixel 10 is that it will arrive running Android 16 — rather than repeating the Pixel 9’s Android 15-free launch.
-That’s down to Google accelerating the timeline for the new software update, meaning it would arrive in spring 2025 rather than later summer or early fall.
+That’s down to Google accelerating the timeline for the new software update, meaning it would arrive this spring rather than later summer or early fall.

 A new version of Android and a new Tensor chipset also mean there’s room for a many more unique and exclusive software features to arrive with the phone.
 Recent reports indicate that this may include easier post-video editing powered by AI and a feature called “Speak-to-Tweak”.
 This would let you speak to the phone and tell it what edits you want, using LLMs, rather than tapping through the menus yourself.